Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Results and Discussion

 Atomistic simulations require accurate and efficient evaluation of energy and forces.
-Performing MD at large length and time scales is challenging due to the trade-off between accuracy and efficiency of the inter-atomic potential used in the simulation.
+Performing MD at large length and time scales is challenging due to the trade-off between accuracy and efficiency of the interatomic potential used in the simulation.
 MLIPs provide a path to perform MD with QC accuracy at dramatically reduced costs relative to methods that use explicit QC solutions to calculate the forces and energies that are used to evolve the simulation forward in time.
-Here, we show that the teacher-student methods allow us to further improve the accuracy of MLIPs while keeping the computational costs fixed.
+Here, we show that the teacher-student method allows us to improve the accuracy of the smaller MLIPs without raising the computational costs at inference time.

-Characterizing the accuracy of inter-atomic potentials in absolute terms is challenging~\cite{liu2023discrepancies}.
+Characterizing the accuracy of interatomic potentials in absolute terms is challenging~\cite{liu2023discrepancies}.
 Such comparisons should be made against exact numerical solutions or experimental data, which may not be available.
 The accuracy of MLIPs can be judged against held-out test data from the QC calculations used to develop potential.
 In this section, we use the force root mean squared error (RMSE) as an accuracy measure.
 We analyze out-of-sample MD-based accuracy metrics in Sec~\ref{sec:accuracy}.

 It is also difficult to define an unambiguous metric of efficiency for MLIPs.
 An informative measure is the time-per-MD step per atom, which is affected by hardware (CPU/GPU memory and processing speeds) and software (MD library, algorithm used for neighbor list construction, etc.).
 Therefore, in this article, we use a consistent hardware configuration (a single A6000 GPU with 48 GB of storage) and we use the Atomic Simulation Environment~\cite{larsen2017atomic} software.
 We simulate $48,000$ atoms at fixed volume and energy (NVE ensemble) with a time step of 1\,fs and a simulation time of 1\,ps.
 Additionally, we can characterize the efficiency of MLIPs based on memory requirements.
 We record the maximum number of atoms that can be simulated on a single A6000 GPU using the ASE software and use it to calculate the average memory-per-atom.